Certainty Blog

 As noted above, SMETA audits require the use of a certified third party to carry out inspections and report their findings.

-Before scheduling an audit, however, it’s worth taking the type to internally assess current processes and pinpoint any obvious areas of concern that could be remediated before audits take place.
-Here, it’s worth starting with a self-assessment with the SMETA checklist that covers key audit components relating to responsible business practices.
+Before scheduling an audit, however, it’s worth taking the time to internally assess current processes and pinpoint any obvious areas of concern that could be remediated before audits take place.
+Here, it’s worth starting with a self-assessment using the SMETA checklist that covers key audit components relating to responsible business practices.
+This self-assessment approach is also recommended as a first step in building the formal risk management processes required under the LkSG and CSDDD.

 Once the checklists have been completed and evaluated, companies can make any necessary changes and then reach out to an affiliate audit company (aac) to schedule an assessment.